Dog is Chewing the Collar: Durable Options and Prevention Tips

 There's something almost poetic about a dog chewing its collar.
 Many of us find it endearing: a way for our buddies to show their excitement, boredom, or nervousness.
 But that gentle nibbling may swiftly damage collars, making them expensive to replace, or more severe, shatter them at the worst possible time.

 This post is for you if your dog is chewing on their collar like it's a toy.
-I'll tell you stories, give you ideas on how to keep your dog safe, and show you some strong collars that will last, especially if you use a tech-enhanced collar like PawTronic's GPS dog fence systems.
+I'll tell you stories, give you ideas on how to keep your dog safe, and show you some strong collars that will last, especially if you use a tech-enhanced collar as part of a wireless dog fence system .

 A Familiar Scenario